Single Parents Raising A Child Alone: How To Win At Single Parenting

 Ask them what they like to do

-their games, take them to the park, eat snow cones, and embrace your inner child.
+Ask them about their favorite games, take them to the park, eat snow cones, and embrace your inner child.
 Because we are adults, we tend to forget how exciting and fun these simple things are for a child.
-You can even get creative and plan family nights based on their interests.
+Single mothers and fathers can even get creative and plan family nights based on their interests.
 If you have a child who loves to play dress-up, a princess tea party might be a hit.
 A boy who likes building things might enjoy a Lego scavenger hunt.
+Single mothers and fathers must always choose what their children enjoy and what’s best for their well-being.
+Ensure your child lives full of love and care to ensure development.

 Fill the fishbowl